nikhil1943/hackatown-morsecodecomm/README.md

 # hackatown-morsecodecomm
-morse code communicator using javascript and php
+morse code communicator using html, css and vanilla js